CGCL-codes/AegonKV/Evaluation/README.md

 ```shell
 du -sh ./
 ```
-We use the above method to manually record the results of each evaluation and plot the graphs in the paper.
+You can also use the scripts under [Evaluation/analysis](analysis) to automatically get a summary of the data that reproduces the results of the paper.